THOMASELOVE/431-classes-2024/projectA/projectA_teams.md

 Ajay Mahenthiran | Yes | Evaluating Adult Obesity Rates in 2024 to 2019 using CHR 2024 and CHR 2019
-Morgan McLoughlin | Yes | Physical and Mental Health Outcomes in the Great Lakes Region Nihit Mehta | Yes | English Proficiency and Health Status in Six States Mohammad Nasirpour | Revision Under Review | Health Outcomes and Predictors in Six U.S. States Nick Nazak <br /> Rebecca Stinson | Yes | Health Outcomes in Ohio and its Neighboring States Dali Nemecio | Yes | Evaluating physical and mental health in Six U.S. States Tatchaporn Ongphichetmetha <br />  Jeff Lambe | Yes | Assessing the Impact of Socioeconomic Factors on Health Status Based on CHR 2024
+Morgan McLoughlin | Yes | Physical and Mental Health Outcomes in the Great Lakes Region Nihit Mehta | Yes | English Proficiency and Health Status in Six States Mohammad Nasirpour | Redo Required | Health Outcomes and Predictors in Six U.S. States Nick Nazak <br /> Rebecca Stinson | Yes | Health Outcomes in Ohio and its Neighboring States Dali Nemecio | Yes | Evaluating physical and mental health in Six U.S. States Tatchaporn Ongphichetmetha <br />  Jeff Lambe | Yes | Assessing the Impact of Socioeconomic Factors on Health Status Based on CHR 2024